adrianm192168/DShield-SIEM-Suricata/README.md

 Modify /modules.d/suricata.yml

-*note If your container does not have a text editor, you can install one using "sudo docker exec -ti filebeat apt-get nano"
+*note If your container does not have a text editor, you can install one using "sudo docker exec -ti filebeat apt-get install nano"

 	nano /usr/share/filebeat/modules.d/suricata.yml